You better deuce Hole 1...

 There are not many trees on this course, but the design does use them very well.

-There are some elevation changes and the course that will effect distance control.
+There are some elevation changes on the course that will effect distance control.

 Basket placement is very good on this course.
 You run a putt and miss, you could pay dearly on several holes.